 Potassium ion, Hydrogen ion

-Normal filtrate contains of water, glucose, amino acids, urea, creatinine, and solutes such as sodium chloride, potassium ions and bicarbonate ions.
+Normal filtrate contains of water, glucose, amino acids, urea, creatinine, and solutes such as sodium chloride, calcium, potassium and bicarbonate ions.
 Toxins and drugs may also be present.

 Proteins or red blood cells are not present in the filtrate because they are too large to pass through the glomerular filtration membrane.
 If these large molecules are present in the filtrate, it is an indication of a problem in the filtration process.

 Potassium ion, sodium chloride, calcium ion, amino acids, glucose, bicarbonate ion and water are reabsorbed back into the blood stream.
 Any filtered amino acids and glucose are also reabsorbed back into the blood stream.